isomerpages/iras-taxacademy/_seminars-and-conferences/upcoming-seminars-and-conferences.md

 <h4><strong>Law 101 for Tax Professionals Series: Overview of 2024 Tax Cases</strong></h4>
 <p><strong>16 Jan 2025 | 3.00 p.m. to 5.00 p.m.</strong>
 </p>
-<p>Join us in this webinar as Mr Vikna Rajah, Executive Committee Partner
+<p>Join us in this webinar as Mr Vikna Rajah, Partner and Executive Committee
-&amp; Head of Tax, Trust &amp; Private Wealth at Rajah &amp; Tann Singapore LLP shares insights on four notable tax cases from 2024.
+Member, Head of Tax &amp; Trust at Rajah &amp; Tann Singapore LLP shares insights on four notable tax cases from 2024.
 Gain valuable perspectives on these recent rulings and their potential implications for Singapore's tax landscape.</p>
 <p>Cases to be discussed:</p>
 <ul data-tight="true" class="tight">
 <li>